ahmeevang/Dannys-Diner-using-SQL/README.md

     ON before_member_CTE.product_id = dd_menu.product_id
 WHERE rank = 1
 ```
+Answer:
+* customer A's last order before becoming a member was sushi and curry
+* customer B's last order before becoming a memer was sushi

 8. What is the total items and amount spent for each member before they became a member?
 ```sql
 SELECT s.customer_id, COUNT(DISTINCT(s.product_id)) AS menu_item, SUM(m2.price) AS total_sales